 The information from the application programs 31 may simply notify the user of a message or may provide more detailed information.
-For instance, with a facsimile message, 3, such as through a local area network, and also has access 35 the information from the application programs 31 may comprise CSI information identifying the sender's telephone number.
+For instance, with a facsimile message, the information from the application programs 31 may comprise CSI information identifying the sender's telephone number.
 The user would therefore receive a message on the pager 15 informing the user that a facsimile message was received from a specified telephone number.
 The amount and type of information that may be sent to the user on the pager 15 may vary according to the capabilities of the paging system 13 and may provide a greater or lesser amount of information than the examples provided.

-The Internet Server 5 is not limited to the structure shown 45 in FIG. 15 but may comprise additional components.
+The Internet Server 5 is not limited to the structure shown in FIG. 15 but may comprise additional components.
 For instance, the HTTPD 37 would be linked to the Internet 30 through some type of interface, such as a modem or router.
 The Internet Server 5 may be connected to the Internet 30 through typical phone lines, ISDN lines, a T1 circuit, a T3 circuit, or in other ways with other technologies as will be apparent to those skilled in the art.